Understanding The Costs Behind Conveyancing

-After this, the buyer will transfer the deposit (usually 10%) to their solicitor, which is the cue for both the solicitors to prepare for the exchange of contracts.
-When the exchange of contracts happens the transaction and completion date becomes legally binding.
-The deposit will then be transferred to the seller by the buyer’s solicitor and then the seller will request a final redemption statement from your lender.
-Completion happens on the moving day and when the full purchase price is transferred to the Seller’s solicitor.
-The keys are left with the estate agent and once the seller’s solicitor has received the funds the keys are released to the buyer.
+After this, the buyer will transfer the deposit (usually 10%) to their solicitor, which is the cue for both solicitors to prepare to exchange contracts.
+When the exchange of contracts happens, the transaction and completion date becomes legally binding.
+The deposit will then be transferred to the seller by the buyer’s solicitor, and the seller will request a final redemption statement from your lender.
+Completion happens on a moving day and when the total purchase price is transferred to the seller’s solicitor.
+The keys are left with the estate agent, and once the seller’s solicitor has received the funds, the keys are released to the buyer.

 Why Hire Harrison’s Solicitors For Conveyancing?